-My journey seems to have began without my awareness.
-Looking back, the seeds were planted in college back in the 80’s.
-I loved using essential oils in terra cotta light bulb rings to set the “mood” for getting projects done.
-I honestly have no idea if they were fragrance oils or essential oils, but I know that aromatic vibe created the perfect mood for many years of successful studying, projects and papers and two degrees.
+My aromatherapy journey seems to have began without my awareness.
+Looking back, the seeds were planted in graduate school back in the early 90’s.
+I loved using lavender and eucalyptus essential oils in a terra cotta light bulb ring to set the “mood” for getting projects done and relaxing.
+They were great companions during those stress-filled years of studying and late night research papers while working full-time.

 Fast forward to 1998.
-I was a stay-at-home mom with my 6-month old son and decided to take an infant massage class at Aveda.
-Being a new mom and wanting nothing but the best for my baby, I distinctly remember the warning and always heeded the directions of the licensed massage therapist when she spoke of essential oil safety with children and the importance of dilution.
+I was a working professional and a new mom.
+I decided to take an infant massage class with my then 6-month old son.
+Being a new mom, and wanting nothing but the best for my baby, I distinctly remember the warning and always heeded the directions of the licensed massage therapist when she spoke of essential oil safety with children and the importance of dilution.

-The class taught us to that only two essential oils, Lavender (Lavendula angustifoila) and Roman Chamomile (Chamaemelum nobile), were recommended for such young children & always diluted in sweet almond, jojoba or similar base oil for infant massage.
+The class taught us that only a few essential oils such as Lavender (Lavendula angustifoila) and Roman Chamomile (Chamaemelum nobile), were recommended for such young children & to always diluted in sweet almond, jojoba or similar base oil for infant massage.
 Regular massages in the afternoon during his fussy time seemed to miraculously send him off to sleep.
 A drop of Lavender on a teddy bear in his stroller seemed to make trips to the mall less stressful for us both.
 A drop of Roman Chamomile on his crib sheet made for a great transition to a restful evening.

 By his toddler years, there were no more infant massages for that busy boy, and my remaining essential oils were used to occasionally make bath salts and homemade potpourri.
 Gradually over the following years, the aromatic and therapeutic use of essential oils somehow slipped away.

-That baby is now a high school senior and ironically, a few years ago a friend recommended the use of essential oils to set the “mood” to get his school work done.
+That baby is now graduating high school and ironically, a few years ago a friend recommended the use of essential oils to set the “mood” to get his school work done.
 As a homeschooling family, it was perfect because I could pick the essential oils that appealed solely to him.
 He quickly found Peppermint (Mentha x piperita) and Rosemary (Rosmarinus officinalis) seem to be the perfect pairing for him, supporting increased alertness & focus which can be a challenge when learning at home.
-We diffused each school morning with great success.
+We diffused each school morning using an inexpensive electrical wall outlet diffuser and with great success.
 Soon I wanted to explore more beyond these few essential oils that had proven so beneficial to my family.

 Interestingly, the timing dove-tailed with my new mission to create a safer home environment by ridding my home of traditional cleaners and home fragrances.
 I had learned of the benefits of Tea Tree (Melalaeuca alterfornia) for cleaning, laundry and first aid, but still no real awareness of the huge range of essential oils out there that could bring my family to the place I sought.